 Typically calculated on the basis of a fixed number of dollars per acre.
 In the past, many of these leases called for approximately one-half of the rent in the spring with the remaining rent due in the fall.
 Today most cash rent is paid up front.
-We also offer Cash Rent-Plus, which allows owners to share in higher than normal yields or prices.
-We also have a new product termed Cash Rent Assurance.
-This program guarantees the rent will be paid to you in full -- on time -- regardless of whether your farm operator pays the rent on time.
-(Not available on building leases.)
+We also offer Cash Rent-Plus, which allows owners to share in higher-than-normal yields or prices.
+We also offer Cash Rent Assurance that credits your account the day the rent is due.

 This lease specifies a fixed number of bushels of a particular commodity to be delivered to a specified elevator by a certain date without cost to the owner.
 The number of bushels is determined by negotiation, but in many cases is approximately one-third of normal production.
 No government payments are paid to the landlord on a bushel lease.

 Net Share Lease